kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 **Gray wire: Power OK**
 This pin provides a +5V voltage to signal that the power supply is turned on and working normally.
 In this project it's used to power the green "OK" status LED.

+## Warnings
+* Only ONE voltage level may be switched to output (out of center position) at a time.
+Switching two switches simultaneously out of center position will result in a short circuit that will most likely fry the power supply or at least blow its fuse (provided it has one).
+Since I did not implement a protection mechanish for this, it's the user's responsibility to ensure only one voltage level is switched to output at a time.
+Always double-check the switches before turning them.
+* MDF is made of wood and is therefore not fireproof.
+As there are some exposed wires inside the casing, a risk of a high-current short circuit exists.
+I would advise that you never leave the device unattended when it's plugged in.
+* The resistor used as a dummy load will run hot, so keep it away from any wooden parts, e.g. the casing.
 ## Improvements for possible future revisions
 * MDF is not the most fireproof material
 * I used 0.1 mm of kerf on tab edges.
 It was a bit too much, and as a result the tabs were very tight and the case was very hard to assemble.